By Rick Geiger

 Manufacturing has been evolving rapidly over the past 10 to 20 years.
 The Digital Revolution and modern technology continue to transform the industry into something our fathers and grandfathers wouldn’t recognize.
 Modern manufacturing is fast-paced.
 It’s high-tech.
 It’s digital.
 It’s safe.
 Yet, millennials and other young people aren’t flocking to fill the manufacturing jobs being vacated by retiring baby boomers.
 Why is that?
 The short answer: They don’t know what they’re missing.

-The questions remains, though, what can be done to encourage new generations to consider manufacturing careers?
+The question remains, though, what can be done to encourage new generations to consider manufacturing careers?
 Here are a few ideas from IndustryWeek.com to get you started:

 Dispel the Myths